 Another major part of architectural heritage of pre-20th century Lithuania are the manors in the countryside as well as in the cities and towns (where they are typically surrounded by well-crafted parks) that used to be owned by the noble families like counts Tiškevičiai or dukes Oginskiai.
 Their architecture follows the popular styles of the period, with the manors of poorer families built of wood.
-In case of many towns the manors were not only their part, but actually their heart, because the towns were considered to be a property of the local nobles.
+In the case of many towns, the manors were not only their part but actually their heart, because the towns were considered to be a property of the local nobles.

-The post-independence (1990) era brought glass-covered buildings and skyscreapers to the major cities, especially Vilnius and Klaipėda, but the expansion in smaller towns and villages remained more modest.
-Around the major cities new suburbs of private homes appeared out of nowhere.
+The post-independence (1990) era brought glass-covered buildings and skyscrapers to the major cities, especially Vilnius and Klaipėda, but the expansion in smaller towns and villages remained more modest.
+Around the major cities, new suburbs of private homes appeared out of nowhere.
 The first such houses after the restoration of the private property used to be big, with castle-like features as the families built them for generations to come (unfortunately, changing fortunes or too large wishes meant that some of these buildings are still incomplete).
 In the 2000s such “manors of the 20th century” gave way to smaller western-style detached homes.

 The few wooden synagogues and mosques that survived the Soviet occupation are also an extremely interesting and unique sight.
 The wooden manors that dot the countryside and the wooden villas in the resort towns like Palanga, Druskininkai or Juodkrantė (Neringa) are well known for their beauty (their rich owners did not attempt to save money on exterior details).

-The first stone or brick buildings in Lithuania were Romanesque, but this was mostly limited to the castle architecture and very few of it survived to this day.
+The first stone or brick buildings in Lithuania were Romanesque, but this style was mostly limited to the castle architecture and very few of it survived to this day.
 You can see Romanesque Medininkai castle ruins near Vilnius.

 In the baroque epoch (17th – 18th centuries) many families of the wealthy nobility funded churches hoping to secure a better place after death.
 Nowhere is this as visible as in Vilnius.
 It is said that in Vilnius downtown there is no place from which a church spire would not be visible (and many of these spires and domes are impressively baroque).
-This is not entirely true of course, but not far from truth.
+This is not entirely true of course, but not far from the truth.

 Baroque is characterized by elaborate details.
 They are so numerous that they overshadow the main elements of the building.